Letter to Benjamin Robert HaydonBenjamin Robert Haydon | Born: 1786-01-26 in Plymouth, England. Died: 1846-06-22 in London.

 page 4

 P.S.
 This should have gone on Sunday for which day I though I had a frank but I found on examination that our dear M.P. had antedated the cover.
 Apropos - pray do not pain me again by a “post paid” - the only way in which your letters can pain me.
 How does poor Mr Hazlitt go on? - Have you been to Fonthill?
 Is not the John Bull a pretty fellow? — Once more Goodbye.— I hope I will not inconvenience you to send FoscariFoscari: A Tragedy.
-Mary Russell Mitford.
 London : G. B. Whittaker .
 1826. to Red Lion Court by Friday.